Reviewed by Tamir Rubin, Head of Product at iPREP • Updated February 2026

 Technical Facts

-- Aged 21-59 on the day you are appointed as a Foreign Service Officer
+- Be under 60 years old on the day you are appointed

-- Available for worldwide assignments, including Washington D.C.
+- Be available for worldwide assignments, including Washington, D.C.

 FSO Selection Process